ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ## TCP-specific Properties: User Timeout Option (UTO) {#tcp-uto}

-These properties specifies configurations for the User Timeout Option (UTO), in case TCP becomes the chosen transport protocol.
+These properties specifies configurations for the User Timeout Option (UTO), in case TCP becomes the chosen transport protocol as an example for a protocol-specific property.
 Implementation is optional and of course only sensible if TCP is implemented in the transport system.

 All of the below parameters are optional (e.g., it is possible to specify "User Timeout Enabled" as true, but not specify an Advertised User Timeout value; in this case, the TCP default will be used).